Isotypical components of the homology of ICIS and images of deformations of map germs

-where the second equality is given by the equivariant retraction $D^k(F)\simeq D^k(f)$ induced by the parameters of $F$.
-Again, the left-hand side is what Houston used and the right-hand side is what we use now to define $\mu_{\frac{p}{p-n}}^\tau$, when we also take into account the representation $\tau$.
+\begin{remark} The origin of \cref{def: mu tau f} is found in \cite[Definition 3.9]{Houston2010}, in more complicated terms and only for the case $\tau=\Alt$.
+The first simplification was already made for $\mu_{d(f)+1}^\Alt$ in \cite[Definition 3.2]{GimenezConejero2022} (or \cite[Definition 3.1.14]{Robertothesis}), after observing a property of binomial numbers.
+For the remaining $\mu_k^\tau$, it is easy to compute the equivalence between both definitions, using \begin{itemize} \item the long exact sequence of the pair $\big(D^k(F), D^k(f_s)\big)$ in $H^\tau_*$; \item the fact that $H_0\big(D^k(F),D^k(f_s)\big)$ is also trivial, because there is a point of $D^k(f_s)$ in every connected component of $D^k(F)$; and \item the obvious (equivariant) retraction of $D^k(F)$ to $D^k(f)$ for the zero-dimensional case $d_k=0$ (equivalently, $k=\frac{p}{p-n}$). \end{itemize} We omit these details since they are a straightforward computation. \end{remark}

-\begin{remark} It is also very important to notice that the inequality $s(f)>d(f)$ only happens when $d(f)$ reaches the maximum value possible for that pair of dimensions.
+\begin{remark} It is also very important to notice that the inequality $s(f)>d(f)$ can only happen when $d(f)$ reaches the maximum value possible for that pair of dimensions.
 This was proven in \cite[Lemma 3.3]{GimenezConejero2022}.
-Notice that this is the number $\kappa\coloneqq\left\lfloor \frac{p}{p-n}\right\rfloor\in\ZZ^+$, by \cref{thm: Marar-Mond crit}.
-We shall represent this number always with $\kappa$. \end{remark}
+Observe that this maximum is the number $\kappa\coloneqq\left\lfloor \frac{p}{p-n}\right\rfloor\in\ZZ^+$, by \cref{thm: Marar-Mond crit}.
+We shall denote this number always with $\kappa$. \end{remark}

-Although Marar-Mond criterion allows us to give a simple way of computing image Milnor numbers $\mu_I(f)$, it has an unavoidable downside: it could happen that a germ is unstable but all the spaces $D^k(f)$ are smooth when $p-k(p-n)\geq 0$, forcing to have some $D^k(f)\neq\varnothing$ with $p-k(p-n)<0$.
-This is an absolutely bad property to have because, for example, the stable perturbation is contractible in the mono-germ case.
+Although the Marar-Mond criterion allows us to give a simple way of computing image Milnor numbers $\mu_I(f)$, it has an unavoidable downside: It could happen that a germ $f$ is unstable but all the spaces $D^k(f)$ are smooth when $p-k(p-n)\geq 0$, forcing to have some $D^k(f)\neq\varnothing$ with $p-k(p-n)<0$.
+This is an absolutely bad property to have because, for example, any stable perturbation has contractible image in the mono-germ case.
 This can be seen from the \textsc{icss} of \cref{thm: general icss} for $\im f_s$ (see also \cref{lem: suma mukalt} below).
-For $p=n+1$, it is proven that this never happens and it is known as the \textit{weak form of Mond's conjecture} (see \cite[Theorem 3.9]{GimenezConejero2022} and \cite[Theorem 2.14]{GimenezConejero2022a}).
+By contrast, for $p=n+1$, it is proven that the image of any stable deformation $\im(f_s)$ of an unstable germ $f$ has non-trivial homology, so it cannot be contractible.
+This is known as the \textit{weak form of the Mond conjecture} (see \cite[Theorem 3.9]{GimenezConejero2022} and \cite[Theorem 2.15]{GimenezConejero2023a}).